-- 15.1.
-Chadsgrove recognises that staff working in the school who have become involved with a child who has suffered harm, or appears to be likely to suffer harm, may find the situation stressful and upsetting. - 15.2.
-The Headteacher will support such staff by providing an opportunity to talk through their anxieties with herself or the deputy DSL and to seek further support such as counselling or regular supervision, as appropriate. - 15.3.
-The Headteacher will enable supervision for herself and the deputy DSL through direct consultation with the Senior Adviser or advanced social work practitioners in order to promote best practice and challenge unsatisfactory or poor practice. - 15.4.
-In order to reduce the risk of allegations being made against staff, and ensure that staff are competent, confident and safe to work with children, they will be made aware of safer working practice guidance and will be given opportunities in training to develop their understanding of what constitutes safe and unsafe behaviour.
+10.1 Chadsgrove recognises that staff working in the school who have become involved with a child who has suffered harm, or appears to be likely to suffer harm, may find the situation stressful and upsetting.

+- 10.2The Headteacher will support such staff by providing an opportunity to talk through their anxieties with herself or the deputy DSL and to seek further support such as counselling or regular supervision, as appropriate. - 10.3 The Headteacher will enable supervision for herself and the deputy DSL through direct consultation with the Senior Adviser or advanced social work practitioners in order to promote best practice and challenge unsatisfactory or poor practice. - 10.4 In order to reduce the risk of allegations being made against staff, and ensure that staff are competent, confident and safe to work with children, they will be made aware of safer working practice guidance and will be given opportunities in training to develop their understanding of what constitutes safe and unsafe behaviour.

-16. Safer Recruitment and Selection of Staff
+11 Safer Recruitment and Selection of Staff

-- 16.1.
-Chadsgrove has a written recruitment and selection policy statement and procedures linking explicitly to this policy.
-The statement is included in all job advertisements, publicity material, recruitment websites, and candidate information packs. - 16.2.
-The recruitment process is robust in seeking to establish the commitment of candidates to support the school's measures to safeguard children and to identify, deter or reject people who might pose a risk of harm to children or are otherwise unsuited to work with them. - 16.3.
-All staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications and a satisfactory barred list check, enhanced DBS check and a right to work in the UK - 16.4.
-All teachers working within our school have been checked using the Teacher Services website to ensure they have been awarded QTS, they have completed their teacher

-- induction and that there are no prohibitions, sanctions or restrictions in place that might prevent them from taking part in certain activities or working in specific positions. - 16.5.
-Our governors are subject to an enhanced DBS check without barred list check, in line with Worcestershire recommendation. - 16.6.
-Chadsgrove maintains a single central record of recruitment checks for audit purposes. - 16.7.
-Any member of staff working in regulated activity prior to receipt of a satisfactory DBS check will not be left unsupervised and will be subject to a risk assessment. - 16.8.
-Volunteers who are not working in regulated activity, will be supervised at all times.
+- 11.1 Chadsgrove has a written recruitment and selection policy statement and procedures linking explicitly to this policy.
+The statement is included in all job advertisements, publicity material, recruitment websites, and candidate information packs. - 11.2The recruitment process is robust in seeking to establish the commitment of candidates to support the school's measures to safeguard children and to identify, deter or reject people who might pose a risk of harm to children or are otherwise unsuited to work with them. - 11.3 All staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications and a satisfactory, enhanced DBS check (including barred list check) and a right to work in the UK. - 11.4 All qualified teachers working within our school have been checked using the Teacher Services website to ensure they have been awarded QTS, they have completed their teacher induction and that there are no prohibitions, sanctions or restrictions in place that might prevent them from taking part in certain activities or working in specific positions. - 11.5 Our governors are also subject to an enhanced DBS check. - 11.6 Chadsgrove maintains a single central record of recruitment checks for audit purposes. - 11.7 Any member of staff working in regulated activity prior to receipt of a satisfactory DBS check will not be left unsupervised and will be subject to a risk assessment. - 11.8 Volunteers who are not working in regulated activity will be supervised at all times.

-17. Allegations against staff
+12 Allegations against staff

-- 17.1.
-Chadsgrove School acknowledges that a pupil may make an allegation against a member of staff. - 17.2.
-If such an allegation is made, which meets the criteria as identified in Part 4 of Keeping Children Safe in Education, the member of staff receiving the allegation will immediately inform the Headteacher (DSL), unless the allegation concerns the Headteacher, in which case the Chair of Governors will be informed immediately. - 17.3.
-The Headteacher (or Chair of Governors) on all such occasions will discuss the content of the allegation with the LA's Senior Adviser for Safeguarding Children in Education or the Local Authority Designated Officer (LADO), prior to undertaking any investigation. - 17.4.
-The school will follow the DfE and LA procedures for managing allegations against staff, a copy of which is available in school. - 17.5.
-The case manager will be guided by the Senior Adviser and/or LADO in all matters relating to the case, including suspension, sharing of information and any follow up investigation.
+- 12.1 Chadsgrove School acknowledges that a pupil may make an allegation against a member of staff. - 12.2 If such an allegation is made, which meets the criteria as identified in Part 4 of Keeping Children Safe in Education, the member of staff receiving the allegation will immediately inform the Headteacher (DSL), unless the allegation concerns the Headteacher, in which case the Chair of Governors will be informed immediately. - 12.3The Headteacher (or Chair of Governors) on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO), prior to undertaking any investigation. - 12.4The school will follow the DfE, West Midlands Safeguarding Children and LA procedures for managing allegations against staff, a copy of which is available in school.

+12.5 The case manager will be guided by the LADO in all matters relating to the case, including suspension, sharing of information and any follow up investigation.